 13, 14, 15.
 Similar Users with Similar Interest and Their Selections

-Three methods of clustering users with similar interests, to rerank results based upon what those other users have selected.
-There’s some similarity under these approaches, and some significant differences.
-But is seemed reasonable at the time I wrote this to cluster them together.
+Three methods of clustering users with similar interests to rerank search results based on those other users selected.
+There are some similarities under these approaches and some significant differences.
+But it seemed reasonable when I wrote this to cluster them together.

 - Scalable user clustering based on set similarity (Google)

 - Augmenting user, query, and document triplets using singular value decomposition (Microsoft)